NONS 35mm 1:2.4 EF-Mount Manual Lens Review

 The focus ring has a 180° trow, and the apertures range from 𝒇2.4 to 𝒇22 with full- and half-stop clicks.
 Next to the aperture and distance markings, you’ll find a depth of field calculator — very helpful for zone focusing.
 The focus range on this lens is .24m (.8’) to infinity; the ring is particularly sensitive between 2m-∞ (just over one degree of a turn) though I haven’t had any issues with that.

 I do wish that the lens had better typography.
 All the lettering on the barrel is white, and the markings are sometimes difficult to discern.
 It would’ve benefitted from some colour coding.
 I also found the aperture values to be too close; the half-stop clicks made switching them challenging when I was rushing to take an action shot.
-Not a huge deal, but something to keep in mind as you may need some time to adjust.
+Not a huge deal, but it’s something to keep in mind as you may need some time to adjust.

 Image quality.